ernestoherrera/FluentSql/README.md

 - Does not support self join queries.
 - Does not issue a 'IS NULL' sql when looking for NULL values
-- Does not support any of the SqlServer Date functions
 - Does not support Group By Clause.

 ## Help out